Microsoft Data Access Components

 Microsoft Data Access Components (MDAC; also known as Windows DAC) is a framework of interrelated Microsoft technologies that allows programmers a uniform and comprehensive way of developing applications that can access almost any data store.
 Its components include: ActiveX Data Objects (ADO), OLE DB, and Open Database Connectivity (ODBC).
 There have been several deprecated components as well, such as the Jet Database Engine, MSDASQL (the OLE DB provider for ODBC), and Remote Data Services (RDS).
 Some components have also become obsolete, such as the former Data Access Objects API and Remote Data Objects.

 The first version of MDAC was released in August 1996.
 At that time Microsoft stated MDAC was more a concept than a stand-alone program and had no widespread distribution method.
 Later Microsoft released upgrades to MDAC as web-based redistributable packages.
 Eventually, later versions were integrated with Microsoft Windows and Internet Explorer, and in MDAC 2.8 SP1 they ceased offering MDAC as a redistributable package.

 Throughout its history, MDAC has been the subject of several security flaws, which led to attacks such as an escalated privileges attack, although the vulnerabilities were generally fixed in later versions and fairly promptly.
-The current version is 2.8 service pack 1, but the product has had many different versions and many of its components have been deprecated and replaced by newer Microsoft technologies.
-MDAC is now known as Windows DAC in Windows Vista.
+The most recent version of MDAC is 2.8 Service Pack 1.
+Windows DAC is the equivalent framework on Windows Vista.